 Access to veterinary services meant the goats were healthy and produced plenty of nutritious milk.
 This success led to other similar projects in Kenya and Tanzania.

 Our work is entirely focused on eastern Africa.
-Today we operate in the world’s newest country, South Sudan, and Uganda, as well as continuing our programmes in Kenya, Tanzania and Ethiopia.
+Today we operate in Uganda, as well as continuing our programmes in Kenya, Tanzania and Ethiopia.
+We have previously worked in the world's newest country, South Sudan, but are unable to continue our work there at present due to ongoing conflict.
+We constantly monitor this situation and are hoping to return as soon as possible.

 More about where we work